 from Our Lady's Mirror 1953 Autumn NumberFor some years it has been the desire of the Guardians of the Shrine to confer a small decoration of honour on those ladies who have been conspicuous in their work and devotion for the Sanctuary of the Holy Mother of God.There are a great number of friends who have helped in all kinds of ways with the restoration of the Shrine and its works from the beginning; these are gratefully remembered, but the Dames of Our Lady of Walsingham - who are never to be more than twelve living members - are among those who have voluntarily given of their time or substance, and in outstanding ways benefited the Holy House in a conspicuous way.
 These ladies are elected by the Chapter and are to be invested in the Pilgrimage Church when possible; if not, the Master of the College of Guardians or one of the Fellows will visit and perform the investiture elsewhere.On Monday July [misprint for June] 29th, the feast of SS Peter and Paul, being the first evening of the Summer Chapter of the Guardians of the Holy House, the first investiture was held in the Pilgrimage Church when the Reverend Mother of S Saviour's Priory, Haggerston, Mrs Ferrier and Miss E M Chadwick received the decoration.
 In September Miss H Loddiges, coming from Sussex, was also invested, and in the same month the Master went to Maidenhead to admit Miss Doyle-Smithe ... but she was too unwell to receive him at that time.

-1951Fr Patten first had the idea of honouring certain ladies who had helped him in the Restoration of the Shrine1953the first five ladies appointed as Dames of the Shrine were:Mother Cicely SSMMiss Enid ChadwickMrs Dorothy FerrierMiss Helena LoddigesMiss Alice Doyle-Smithe(Mother Sarah of Laleham declined the invitation);Mrs Frida Brackley was appointed later in the year1960the Order proper founded by Fr Stephenson and opened to include priests (known as Clerks) and laymen (known as Lay Clerks); insignia designed by Fr W G de Lara Wilson1961, 12 Septemberfirst annual Chapter meeting1963Enid Chadwick finished writing and decorating the Order's Register book1970Dames allowed to attend Order Chapter meetings for the first time2000revision of the Order's Constitution; the Living Rosary now open to all members of the Society of Our Lady of Walsingham; all new elections to the Order to wear ribbon and medal, without sash, mozetta or brooch
+1951Fr Patten first had the idea of honouring certain ladies who had helped him in the Restoration of the Shrine1953the first five ladies appointed as Dames of the Shrine were:Mother Cicely SSMMiss Enid ChadwickMrs Dorothy FerrierMiss Helena LoddigesMiss Alice Doyle-Smithe(Mother Sarah of Laleham declined the invitation);Mrs Frida Brackley was appointed later in the year1960the Order proper founded by Fr Stephenson and opened to include priests (known as Clerks) and laymen (known as Lay Clerks); insignia designed by Fr W G de Lara Wilson1961, 22 Mayfirst occasion on which members of the Order joined with the Guardians in the WhitMonday procession1961, 12 Septemberfirst annual Chapter meeting1963Enid Chadwick finished writing and decorating the Order's Register book1970Dames allowed to attend Order Chapter meetings for the first time2000revision of the Order's Constitution; the Living Rosary now open to all members of the Society of Our Lady of Walsingham; all new elections to the Order to wear ribbon and medal, without sash, mozetta or brooch

 REGISTRARS1960Major E A Northern1966Stanley Smith1985Richard Hill1997Fr Bryan Parry2019Fr John Eldridge